 - Services of a naturalist and crew aboard the ship and ashore

-- Open wheelhouse for visits
+- Open bridge for visits with 180-degree views

 - Use of gear on board including kayaks, fishing gear and rubber boots

 - Pre-departure materials

 - Low passenger to staff ratio, 24 guests/10 crew